minimal-scouser/trny/README.md

 # trny

+🛠 A newer version of this package is in the works

 A javascript package that extracts transactional info like account number, money spent, balance and type of transaction from a string

 Demo [here](https://minimal-scouser.github.io/trny-demo)